About 13f-changes

 Limitations

 - Options vs. underlying.
 Listed options on the same security are shown as separate rows, with a "Call" or "Put" annotation.
+Option rows may show the underlying stock's price change since quarter-end, but that is directional context rather than option P/L.

 - Foreign-listed shares.
 Some foreign-listed CUSIPs (G-prefix) are present; resolution to local tickers is best-effort.